Litauen/docs.bannerlordmodding.lt/modules/mod_release.md

 * Nightmarish standard folder structure, based on workshop ID number instead of names.
 It's absolute garbage to backup/maintain a complex list
 * You have to pick your image right there; you can't leave it blank and you can't change it later
 * Unable to have multiple versions of your mod

+!!! quote "Bloc"
+    A lot of reasons.
+Steam Workshop doesn't have a proper bug tracker like nexusmods.
+Its comment-based system is just a mess.
+Version management is lackluster as well.
+Plus, publishing something on Steam Workshop is way more tedious than on nexusmods for me, since I've been publishing here for years.
+Keeping updates in sync between sites is pretty much problematic as well, it's better to have a single trusted source where people can download mods directly from the owners.
+When there are two or more sources, things get hairy and users have to "verify" they're downloading from the correct author, otherwise they risk getting something broken or, worse, malicious.
+    All things considered, using Steam Workshop isn't just pointless but it's a major waste of my time and effort for me